katungi/React-cli-section/readme.md

 # Buiding CLI applications using React.js

-Command line applications have become increasingly popular in the developer ecosystem for a number of reasons.
+Command-line applications have become increasingly popular in the developer ecosystem for several reasons.

-One of the most common reasons is ease of use.
+One of the most common reasons is the ease of use.

-A number of important developer tools have been created as terminal applications or Command Line applications because of the same reason.
+Many essential developer tools are terminal applications or command Line applications because of the same reason.

-As the complexity and functionality of the terminal applications grows, the more need for a simpler and easier way to create CLI applications.
+As the complexity and functionality of the terminal applications grow, the more need for a simpler and easier way to create CLI applications.

 In a [previous article](https://www.section.io/engineering-education/create-a-nodejs-cli/), we covered how to make a CLI application using Node.js.

-One of the key take aways from building a CLI using Node.js is that they are hard and tedious to make especially if the aim is to simplify things for the user.
+One of the key takeaways from building a CLI using Node.js is that they are hard and tedious to make, especially if the aim is to simplify things for the user.

-In this article we will cover how to create a CLI with React.js instead of Node.js and see the difference.
+Let's create a CLI with React.js instead of Node.js and see the difference.

-React makes it very easy to make powerful and very interactive CLI applications.
+React makes it very easy to create powerful and very interactive CLI applications.

 ## Why React and not Node

-The biggest advantage of using React over Node.js is that React takes away all the pains of parsing arguments and does them in the background.
+The most significant advantage of using React over Node.js is that React takes away all the pains of parsing arguments and does them in the background.

 React also allows you to work with components and render these components to the terminal like you would in a browser.

-This allows you to even use flexbox.
-This means no more using colored string outputs like you would in Node.
+Ink allows you even to use flexbox, meaning no more using coloured string outputs like you would in Node.

 To make a CLI using React, we use a library called [INK](https://github.com/vadimdemedes/ink) to make our work easier.